Dum Laga Ke Haisha: Plot

 Soon, Nirmal's father opens a shop selling music CDs in the same market, clearly affecting Prem's family business.
 Prem's family talks to Nirmal's family and the discussion ends with Nirmal challenging him to participate and win the "Dum Lagao" contest, which entails him carrying his wife on his shoulders and running an obstacle course.
 Meanwhile, Sandhya and Prem reach the court to file for divorce.
-There, Sandhya reveals that she married him because she genuinely liked him.
-On the other hand, Prem bluntly says that he married her because he was under family pressure.
-Prem's father pleads the judge that divorce should not happen on petty issues & his family is more than happy to take her home, Sandhya's parents too feel the same & support him.
+Prem's father pleads the judge that divorce should not happen on petty issues and his family is more than happy to take her home, Sandhya's parents too feel the same and support him.
 The court decides that the two must spend six months with each other and try to salvage their marriage.
 Both decide to live together just as a formality, but they soon begin to get on, as they both start understanding each other.
 Meanwhile, Sandhya is coerced into the contest.
-Sandhya also feels that Prem should take her to the contest, but it seems that Prem is too volatile to think straight.
-They start coming close each passing day, but in Prem's own words they lack co-ordination & are a total mismatch.
+They start getting close with each passing day, but according to Prem, they lack co-ordination and are a total mismatch.

-One fine day as Prem returns home, he is disgusted to see that his family members are pretending to love culinary skills of Sandhya, which is basically boiled food devoid of spices.
-He finally snaps and expresses his anguish of this pretence everywhere & attempts suicide.
-At that same time, a police constable arrives at his home, owing to the complaint regarding his emotional letter (attempt to suicide) he had earlier written in his English exam.
-At this point Sandhya is moved & feels the pain of Prem, they have an open-hearted conversation & both realise that they might not be the perfect spouse for one another but care for each other deeply.
-Sandhya gets accepted for a teaching job in Meerut, which she gladly accepts since she feels that there is no one who cares about her anymore.
-When she tells Prem about it, he cannot come to terms with losing her & realises that he is in love with her.
+One day as Prem returns home, he is disgusted to see that his family members are pretending Sandhya's terrible culinary skills.
+He finally snaps and expresses his anguish over this pretense, and attempts suicide.
+A police constable arrives at their home, owing to a complaint regarding the emotional letter (attempt to suicide) he had written in his English exam.
+Sandhya is moved by this, and they have a deep conversation with each other.
+Sandhya gets a teaching job in Meerut, which she gladly accepts since she feels that there is no one who cares about her anymore.
+When she tells Prem about it, he cannot come to terms with losing her and realises that he is in love with her.

 On the day of competition, Prem's aunt successfully convinces him to participate in the competition and the couple takes a last chance to save their marriage.
 Surprisingly, Prem shoulders the weight of his wife and surges past all other contestants.
 In the last lap, Sandhya confesses to Prem that she does not want to go to Meerut and wants Prem to let her stay.
 Prem knows winning this competition is the only way to do this and pushes himself further to eventually win the race.